nsqio/nsq/_posts/2013-01-01-building_client_libraries.md

 ## <a name="discovery">Discovery</a>

-An important component of NSQ is `nsqlookupd`, which provides a discovery service for consumers to locate producers of a given topic at runtime.
+An important component of NSQ is `nsqlookupd`, which provides a discovery service for consumers to locate the `nsqd` that provide a given topic at runtime.

 Although optional, using `nsqlookupd` greatly reduces the amount of configuration required to maintain and scale a large distributed NSQ cluster.

-When a consumer uses `nsqlookupd` for discovery, the client library should manage the process of polling all `nsqlookupd` instances for an up-to-date set of `nsqd` producers and should manage the connections to those producers.
+When a consumer uses `nsqlookupd` for discovery, the client library should manage the process of polling all `nsqlookupd` instances for an up-to-date set of `nsqd` providing the topic in question, and should manage the connections to those `nsqd`.

 Querying an `nsqlookupd` instance is straightforward.
 Perform an HTTP request to the lookup endpoint with a query parameter of the topic the consumer is attempting to discover (i.e.